 Types of TB

 The active form of the disease is more serious.
 But both active and latent TB can cause harm to your baby.
-She may be more likely to:
+They may be more likely to:

 - Weigh less than a baby born to a healthy mother